BDC Hamburger Icon

 Why do you need a business checking account?

-First, a business checking account separates your business finances from your personal funds.
-Intermingling your personal and business spending creates a financial nightmare.
+• Financial organization: A business checking account separates business funds from personal funds.
+Intermingling your personal and business spending creates accounting challenges and complicates financial reporting.

-A dedicated business bank account also gives you greater visibility into how your business is doing.
-You’ll know exactly how much money your business has on hand rather than a mishmash of how you think your business is doing plus or minus various personal purchases and deposits.
+• Greater visibility: A dedicated business bank account gives you greater visibility into your business goals and growth.
+You’ll know exactly how much money your business has on hand.

-Additionally, small business owners who don’t use a dedicated business checking account open themselves up to legal issues.
-If your business is an LLC or corporation, commingling your finances “pierces the corporate veil,” meaning that you can be held personally liable if your business is the subject of a lawsuit.
+• Legal compliance: Small business owners who don’t use a dedicated business checking account risk legal and financial consequences.
+For corporations, commingling finances “pierces the corporate veil,” potentially making you personally liable if you face a business lawsuit.

 How much does it cost to open a business checking account?